jchiou/data-structures/ds-hash-table/README.md

 ## Hash Table Collision Resolution
-* [ ] Inside of `ds-hash-table.js`, implement collision resolution for the working hash already implemented in table in `ds-hash-table.js`
+* [mostly complete] Inside of `ds-hash-table.js`, implement collision resolution for the working hash already implemented in table in `ds-hash-table.js`